• Skip to primary navigation

 Rolled oats: Oats are a wonderful granola ingredient because they provide fiber and healthy fats.
 I highly recommend using rolled oats for this recipe.
 They will work better than steel cut or quick oats.

 Natural peanut butter: Natural peanut butter is the way to go!
 This is one of those ingredients where you always want to choose the organic, natural version.
 It’s also a great granola ingredient because it provides protein.
 I love the Whole Foods and Trader Joe’s brands because they only contain peanuts and salt.
+If preferred, feel free to use cashew butter or almond butter.

 Coconut oil: Coconut oil keeps the granola moist and will also help to crisp it up in the oven.
 You can use any oil you’d like, but I love the natural coconut flavor that this type provides.
 If you don’t like the flavor of coconut, be sure to use refined coconut oil, as it has no taste.